JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-06/expired-secrets-on-azure-devops-service-connections/index.md

 ---
 title: "Expired Secrets on Azure DevOps Service Connections"
 description: "I’ve spent half a day to resolve an expired secret in application registered automatically by Azure DevOps.
-Here is how and my takeaways."
+Here is how to solve the issue and my takeaways."
 image: 2025-06-16-expired-secrets-on-azure-devops.jpg
 imageAlt: Expired secrets on Azure DevOps
 date: 2025-06-16